BMS Field Meetings

 BMS Workshop Booking Form: awaiting 2021 events depending upon Covid

-The Society is keen to encourage new participants with an interest in fungi to extend their expertise and participate in its forays and workshops.
+The Society is keen to encourage new participants with an interest in fungi to extend their expertise and participate in forays and workshops.
 It is also a wonderful opportunity for anyone who lives near a foray venue to come along and see what happens.
 The organisers provide help and encouragement to new or less experienced attendees and are happy to be approached to discuss your particular needs.
 The organisers are keen to foster a friendly atmosphere to make it possible for all participants whatever their level of expertise to experience a friendly, informative and enjoyable event.
-Grants are available to help young (less that 25) people attend these events.
+Grants are available to assist those aged 25 or under attend these events.

-Details of events held by non BMS affiliated organisations can be found on this page.
+Details of events held by other, non-affiliated organisations can be found on this page.

 Diversity and Equality

 All meetings will adhere to the BMS policy on Diversity and Equality